+- Subject authorization is not required in the following situations, provided that the necessary documentation has been completed:

+- ✓ Reviews preparatory to research;

+- ✓ Research on decedent information;

+- ✓ IRB approval of waiver of authorization;

+- ✓ De-identified information;

+- ✓ Limited data set information'

+- ✓ PHI regarding a person deceased for more than 50 years.

-- Subject authorization is not required in the following situations, provided that the necessary documentation has been completed: - ✓ Reviews preparatory to research; - Research on decedent information; - ✓ IRB approval of waiver of authorization; - ✓ De-identified information; - ✓ Limited data set information. - For all other uses and disclosures of PHI for research purposes, a specific "Research Authorization Form", available at www.downstate.edu/hipaa must be completed by the subject. - Additional guidelines must be followed for research on genetic, HIV- related, alcohol & substance abuse, psychotherapy note and mental health information. - Subjects generally have the right to access PHI maintained in the research record. - Disclosures for research purposes must be documented, in accordance with the Accounting of Disclosures policy.
+- For all other uses and disclosures of PHI for research purposes, the HIPAA section of Downstate's Informed Consent form must be provided to the subject.

+- Additional guidelines must be followed for research on genetic, HIV- related, alcohol &

+- substance abuse, psychotherapy note and mental health information. - Subjects generally have the right to access PHI maintained in the research record. - Disclosures for research purposes must be documented, in accordance with the Accounting of Disclosures policy.